 You will have hands-on experience with two clinical rotations and a clinical internship (240 hours) at an accredited veterinary hospital of your choosing.

-Tuition scholarships are available.
-Students graduating from the inaugural class with a minimum cumulative average of 85% are guaranteed employment in an SPCA facility in Nova Scotia with a starting salary of $18/hour.
+Tuition scholarships are available to qualified candidates.
+Students graduating from the inaugural class with a minimum cumulative average of 85% are guaranteed employment in an SPCA facility in Nova Scotia with a starting salary of $22/hour.

 Anticipated Start Date of Inaugural Class: September 2024